jmreyes/tutela-server/README.md

 ## Running the Application

-Please read the instructions carefully.
+Pllease read the instructions carefully.

 To run the application: